alessandro1802/creating_clean_plate/README.md

-# Creating a clear plate
+# Creating a clean plate
 The goal was to remove foreground/extract background from a sequence of images with moving objects on a stedy background using various image processing techniques and not relying much on ready library implementations of complex functions.

 - The project is experimental.